khshanovskyi/ai-mcp-framework-based/README.md

 By exploring and working with this project, you will learn:

-- **Tool Calling Systems**: Learn how to implement and integrate AI tools for enhanced functionality
-- **Multi-Modal AI**: Work with text, image analysis, and web search capabilities
+- How to configure simple MCP server
+- How to configure client and connect to MCP server
+- How to create simple Agent with tools from MCP server
+- Key features of MCP

 ## 🏗️ Architecture